john-psina/django-admin-style-linker/CONTRIBUTING.md

-# Contributing to Django Monaco Editor
+# Contributing to Django Admin Style Linker

 Thank you for your interest in contributing! 🎉